EasyXLS/EasyXLS.samples/README.md

 ![EasyXLS](https://raw.githubusercontent.com/EasyXLS/EasyXLS.samples/main/images/easyxls-excel-library-component-small.jpg "EasyXLS")

 ## About
-[EasyXLS](https://www.easyxls.com) is an API to import, export and convert MS Excel files without Microsoft Excel installed from C#, VB.NET, C++.NET, ASP.NET web pages, Windows Forms or Windows Services.

-[EasyXLS for .NET](https://www.easyxls.com/net-excel-library) is used for creating, reading and manipulating MS Excel files, including support for advanced features like formatting, formulas, charts, macros, images and pivot tables.
+[EasyXLS](https://www.easyxls.com) is an API to import, export and convert MS Excel files without Microsoft Excel installed from various programming languages.
+The Excel library is used for creating, reading and manipulating MS Excel files, including support for advanced features like formatting, formulas, charts, macros, images and pivot tables.

+[EasyXLS for .NET](https://www.easyxls.com/net-excel-library) is compatible with C#, VB.NET, C++.NET, ASP.NET web pages, Windows Forms or Windows Services and Python.
+[EasyXLS for COM+](https://www.easyxls.com/component-excel-library) is compatible with all programming languages that supports COM technology like PHP, Clasic ASP, C++, VB6 or VBScript.

+[EasyXLS for Java](https://www.easyxls.com/java-excel-library) is compatible with Java, ColdFusion, Python, Java Server Pages or Java Server Faces.

 EasyXLS library  is designed to be easy to use, with a straightforward API and comprehensive documentation.
 It is also highly performant, with optimized algorithms for handling large Excel files.